babystar-5/BabyStar-5/README.md

 ### 💼 **Professional Experience**

   - 🏆 Managed 2 concurrent software projects with budgets totaling $37K+
-  - 🛡️ Led cross-functional teams of 5 developers, designers, and QA engineers
+  - 🛡️ Led cross-functional teams of 5 developers and designers
   - 🤝 Collaborated with product owners to refine and prioritize backlog

 ---